0/5

 A blog provides fresh content so Google will have a reason to move your ranking upward.
 In addition, the blog posts help educate your customers about what you do.
 You can answer common questions, provide information about the products and services you provide, and encourage the reader to contact you.

 A blog post is part of inbound marketing, where you draw new customers to you because they need you, not because you interrupted them with an ad.
-People search Google for common needs related to your industry every day.
+People search Google for common needs related to their industry every day.
 Make sure they find you!

 Finally, there needs to be a simple way to contact you if the visitor has questions or wants to make an appointment.
 While your homepage may have your phone number, many visitors will visit several pages of your site before they make a decision.